VismaiNair/gosm/README.md

 wasmate build ./path/to/my/project -o main.wasm
 ```

+You may add whichever flags you would like to use and use them within the same command, as long as you separate them with spaces.

 ### `wasmate js`
 Copies the required wasm_exec.js file from your Go installation.
 This file is essential for running WebAssembly in a web browser.